Department of Government Efficiency: Working conditions

-On February 2, 2025, Musk said on X that DOGE workers were putting in 120 hours a week.
+On February 2, 2025, Musk said on Twitter that DOGE workers were putting in 120 hours a week.
 This was questioned for leaving dangerously little time to sleep.
 In May 2025 a DOGE worker told Jesse Watters "There's one group of people who really have a shot at success, and it's the people here.
 They're up until 2 am, Monday to Sunday.
 DOGE does not recognize weekends."

 Some DOGE workers appear to live at least part time at the office.
 At the headquarters of the General Services Administration (GSA), DOGE converted a number of offices on the sixth floor into sleeping quarters.
 Anonymous GSA staff have alleged that the family of at least one DOGE staffer was living on the sixth floor, where beds, lamps and dressers were installed in four separate sleeping rooms.
 Musk told multiple people he had slept at the Eisenhower Executive Office Building that housed the Office of Management and Budget.
 The Associated Press obtained photos of Starlink transceivers, wired to the top floor of the headquarters.